IntelLabs/nlp-architect/doc/source/CONTRIBUTING.rst

   .. code-block:: bash

-      make html  # builds docs locally, starts a webserver so you can view or
-      make doc   # builds the doc and starts a local server directly
+      nlp_architect doc   # builds the doc and starts a local server directly

 6. Commit your changes and push your feature branch to your github fork.
 Be sure to add a descriptive message and reference the github issue associated